Peshtigo River Water Levels & Conditions

 One other thing to note, the drain tiles are designed to drain the excess ground water into the river.
 These tiles are usually situated above the normal average flow level of the river.
 With the drain tile representing a zero on the gauge it is easy to see how or why we can run in the negative numbers.
 Think of negative numbers as the norm and positive numbers as a bonus!

+Here is a picture of the actual bridge gauge with the water level at zero.
+Note the drain tile at the bottom of the numbers.
+The numbers that you see on the gauge are foot markers, so if the water were at the #2 on the gauge the river level would be at 2 feet or +24.
 The USGS has since placed a gauge of there own at this location which measures the river in csf (cubic feet per second) as well as height in feet (they also use a different benchmark which makes the translation between the two difficult).
 Their gauge is approximately 4 feet higher than the bridge gauge and although the USGS gauge has been in place for many years and can be accessed in real time via the internet, everyone still refers to the old bridge gauge as the standard for river conditions.
 We update our readings every morning during rafting season.
-There are links to the USGS Website listed at the top of the page.

 High Water Alert Peshtigo River